jarrenseson/jarrenseson.github.io/essays/typeScriptReflection.md

 ## TypeScript for Software Engineering?

 As a whole, I think that TypeScript is a good language for web development, as it adds many useful features, that attempt to compensate for JavaScript's shortcomings.
-However, I think that web development is the only application for it.
-For other types of applications there are more suitable languages for the tasks at hand
+For example, static styping and type annotations, allowing for greater scalability.
+Also, because of its active community, there is much documentation and third party tools.
+However, I think that web application development is the only application for it.
+For other types of applications there are more more suitable languages for the tasks at hand.